 Hong Kong’s best Chinese New Year displays

 Surprise, surprise.
-Another mall has brought another cartoon pig character to life.
-This time, it’s Japanese superhero Tonde Burin.
-Head over to The One to grab a photo with a humongous figure of the manga character – it’s nearly twice as tall as a person – and have fun at other life-sized installations like the Japanese bathhouse and shrine.
+Yet another mall has brought a popular Japanese cartoon character(s) to life.
+This time, it’s the adorable Sumikkogurashi!
+Head over to The One to grab a photo with these cute, pastel-coloured blobs – they’re all over the place – and have fun at other life-sized installations like the corner tasty kitchen and dressing table.
 Cuteness overload.
-Don’t miss out on redeeming some equally adorable Burin red packets when you shop at the mall.
-Until Feb 24.
+Don’t miss out on the chance to take home a few mini Sumikkogurashi plush toys at the washing claw machine too.

 Coca-cola is usually a crowd-pleaser, so it’s no surprise that people are excited about the larger than life display that has taken over Cityplaza this Chinese New Year.
 Five specially designed festive scenes and interactive games have been set up on the second-floor atrium.
 Take a cheeky snap inside the topsy-turvy Coca-Cola living room and have a go on the interactive emoji game.
 Alternatively, purchase any 500ml bottle of Coca-Cola inside the mall and make your very own personalised bottle to take home!

 Showering us in lanterns and flowers this year, Mira Place has installed a six-meter tall peach blossom wishing tree, along with three Instagrammable checkpoints in The Garden of Spring Blessings.
 Stroll by the colourful blessing lanterns, take a snap in front of the interactive selfie mirror and surround yourself with a hundred bouquets of flowers in different colours at the floral peafowls.
 It’s basically like a whimsical fantasy garden crossed over with an art exhibition.